barbozav/applied-ai-backend-coding-challenge/README.md

 *The following sequence diagram is a simple "good path"-only diagram illustrating the most important components calls and behaviors.
 It doesn't cover all paths (e.g. ignoring error handling) and it doesn't include the read-model (projections) when updating clients.
 Although, it's a good "mind map" of what is happening when a new translation is requested in a browser and sent to our application.*

+This diagram covers the automated translation scenario (using a C++ worker consuming from a RabbitMQ), but the manual sequence diagram can still be found [here](./resources/sequence.svg).

 ![Applicaton sequence diagram.](./resources/sequence.svg)

 ## Project organization